syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/CenterButtonCustomization.md

 ---
 layout: post
 title: Center button with  Syncfusion RadialMenu control in Xamarin.iOS
-description: Working with Customization option available in SfRadialMenuItems for CenterButton and BackButton in Xamarin.iOS
+description: Working with customization options available in the SfRadialMenuItems for CenterButton and BackButton in Xamarin.iOS
 platform: Xamarin.iOS
 control: SfRadialMenu
 documentation: ug